grislyeye/grislyeye.com/content/blog/hidden-pictures/hidden-pictures.md

 </aside>

 Do you ever read books that seem to be written with a film adaptation in mind?
-The prose is just descriptive enough you could imagine it in a script.
-The dialogue is punchy but bland.
-The characters are so everyday that you could shop around a bit for casting.
-Good for you, but I'm not sure I want to read your book if it's just a stepping stone towards an inevitable adaptation.
-If your focus isn't the book, then surely it doesn't deserve the reader's attention?
+Skeletal, script-like prose.
+Dialogue punchy but bland.
+Characters so everyday you could shop around for casting.

-*[Hidden Pictures](https://www.goodreads.com/book/show/58724923-hidden-pictures)* by Jason Rekulak is one such book.
+_[Hidden Pictures](https://www.goodreads.com/book/show/58724923-hidden-pictures)_ by Jason Rekulak is one such book.
 I'm not even sure it would make a particularly good film.
 Maybe an OK one.
 Perhaps a Netflix thriller with a script saved by a good cast.
-With, like, Sarah Catherine Hook in the lead.
-She'd make a great last girl, and Sarah's probably up for a suitable vehicle after *The White Lotus*.
+But I'm not sure I want to read your book if it's just a stepping stone towards an inevitable adaptation.
+If your focus isn't the book, then surely it doesn't deserve the reader's attention?

-Otherwise, the book is instantly forgettable.
+Regardless, _Hidden Pictures_ is instantly forgettable.
 I read it three months ago and I barely remember anything about it.
 The twist was silly, the characters were dreary and it wasn't particularly, you know, horrifying for a horror.

-I gave this three stars.
-These days, if a book is at least readable, that's a three right there.
-You'd think basic writing would be standard but, ah well, but I might downgrade it to a two.
+I gave this two stars just because it's at least readable.